moderndatacompany/dataos.info/docs/resources/stacks/flare/case_scenario/fingerprinting.md

 <aside class="callout">On the Metis UI, you can access and manage classifications organized into tag groups.</aside>

 ## Classification of Data

-Sensitive data is identified with text patterns using dictionaries and regular expressions.
+DataOS performs classification and attribute tagging with text patterns using pre-defined categories and regular expressions.

-### **Dictionary**
+### **Pre-defined Categories**
-Dictionaries consist of related keywords and phrases, such as personally identifiable information, medical terminology, etc. Sensitive data is compared to the dictionary entries and evaluated based on a score.
-DataOS provides a range of built-in dictionaries tailored to industries like healthcare, banking, finance, and more.
+Categories are defined based on related keywords and phrases, such as personally identifiable information, medical terminology, etc. Sensitive data is compared to the dictionary entries and evaluated based on a score.
+DataOS provides a range of built-in categorie  tailored to industries like healthcare, banking, finance, and more.
+It also takes care of country specific  columns such as SSN number for US and PAN and AADHAR for India.
 You also have the flexibility to create custom dictionaries to align with your organization's specific requirements.

-## **Advanced Patterns**
+### **Advanced Patterns**
 Advanced patterns involve the use of regular expressions or phrases to detect specific patterns, such as social security numbers or credit card numbers.
 DataOS includes built-in advanced patterns designed for the identification of PII and PHI information to comply with government regulations.
 Additionally, you have the option to create custom advanced patterns to suit your unique data classification needs.

 ## Classification Categories and Fields

+DataOS supports the following classifications.

 ### **Data Types**